-- Step 2: Multiply the estimate of the total for an average consumer (or each class of consumer) served by a retailer determined in Step 1 by the total number of consumers served by the retailer.
-In the event that class-specific estimates are used, multiply the number of consumers in each class by the estimate for that class and add the class totals. - Step 3: If a distributor bills a retailer monthly, multiply the amount determined in Step 2 by 2.5.If a distributor bills bimonthly, multiply the amount in Step 2 by 1.75.
+Step 2: Multiply the number of consumers in each class served by the retailer by the estimated total bill calculated in accordance with Step 1 and add the totals for each class together.

+Step 3: If a distributor bills a retailer monthly, multiply the amount determined in Step 2 by 2.5.
+If a distributor bills bimonthly, multiply the amount in Step 2 by 1.75.
 If a distributor bills quarterly, multiply the amount in Step 2 by 1.5.
 The resulting value is the maximum amount of security that a distributor may impose on a retailer.